tribose/order-service/Readme.txt

-A > Exposed REST URI updated on 5th Sep, 2020, Saturday:
+A > Exposed REST URI updated on 5th Sep, 2020:

 1. Create an Order  : POST Service